 gfv_id contains an identifying number that may be used to identify a generative face video filter.
 The value of gfv_id shall be in the range of 0 to 232 − 2, inclusive.

 gfv_num_set_of_parameter specifies the number of parameter set in the SEI message.
-One set of parameters is used to generate one face picture..
+One set of parameters is used to generate one face picture.
 The value of gfv_num_set_of _parameter shall be in the range of 0 to 210 , inclusive.